Package org.machanism.machai.project.layout

 package org.machanism.machai.project.layout

-APIs for detecting, describing, and working with a repository's on-disk project layout.
+APIs for detecting and describing a repository's on-disk project layout.

 Typical usage